XRPLF/xrpl-dev-portal/content/concepts/consensus-network/transaction-malleability.md

 All of the following cases can lead to transaction malleability:

 - If a transaction still has enough signatures to meet its quorum after removing one or more.
-Any third party could remove a signature and calculate the hash of the modified transaction.
+Any third party could remove a signature and re-submit the transaction without it.
 - If one can add a valid signature to a transaction that already has a quorum.
 Only an authorized signer of the sending account could create such a signature.
 - If one can replace one signature from a transaction with another valid signature while maintaining a quorum.
 Only an authorized signer of the sending account could create such a signature.